LiquidGalaxyLAB/LiquidGalaxySimpleCMS/README.md

 ## Deployment

 ### IMPORTANT
-The min android is <strong>8.0 (API level 26)</strong>.
-Also, remember to install the USB of OEM controllers of your tablet (for windows).
+In order to run the project, it requires Android 8.0 Oreo and up, also, you should have at least a 10-inch tablet.
+Finally, remember to install the USB of OEM controllers of your tablet (for windows).
 You can read more of the drivers here: [Drivers]( https://developer.android.com/studio/run/oem-usb).

 There are 2 ways to install the project.